Sleep Apnea Treatment

 There are three types of sleep apnea: obstructive, central, and mixed.
 Obstructive sleep apnea (OSA) is the most common form of apneas (we can treat central sleep apneas when CPAP has failed.
-Improvement has been seen when treating cental apnea with mandibular advancement devices (MADs)).
+Improvement has been seen when treating central apnea with mandibular advancement devices (MADs)).
 OSA is caused by continuous obstruction of the upper airways narrowing the respiratory passages.
-When someone with OSA is asleep, the muscles of the nasopharynx and oropharynx begins to relax causing the tissue to collapse blocking the airway.
-As a result, the patient may begin to do the following when asleep: snore, gasp for breath, breathe more shallow or experience insomnia.
-OSA is the most common for of sleep apnea and under diagnosed medical conditions today. (it is affecting about 50:50 men:women some studies show)
+When someone with OSA is asleep, the muscles of the nasopharynx and oropharynx begin to relax, causing the tissue to collapse and block the airway.
+As a result, the patient may begin to do the following when asleep: snore, gasp for breath, breathe more shallowly, or experience insomnia.
+OSA is the most common form of sleep apnea and is an under-diagnosed medical condition today. (it is affecting about 50:50 men: women some studies show)

 Adult Sleep Apnea Treatment